Associate Professor, Director of Undergraduate Studies

 19th C British, Book History, Digital Humanities

-Book Traces: Nineteenth-Century Readers and the Future of the Library, University of Pennsylvania Press, forthcoming 2020.
+Book Traces: Nineteenth-Century Readers and the Future of the Library, University of Pennsylvania Press, January 2021.

 Interacting with Print: Elements of Reading in the Era of Print Saturation, co-auth. with the Multigraph Collective.
 University of Chicago Press, 2018.